red5pro/react-native-red5pro/README.md

 4. Click on the Value field and add the path to the `R5Streaming.framework` file (either relative or full path).

 ![iOS Framework Path](assets/ios_framework_path.png)

+#### from cocoaPods installation

+1. Locate the `Pods` project in your generated `xcworkspace` and select to open the project settings in Xcode.
+2. Click on `Build Settings`
+3. Search for "**frameworks**" (sans quotes), and navigate to the `Framework Search Paths`.
+4. Click on the Value field and add the path to the `R5Streaming.framework` file (either relative or full path).

 ### Required Dependencies